yassine128/InternalCheats/README.md

 Before writing any code, we need to reverse engineer the game.
 To do so, we will use [Cheat Engine](https://cheatengine.org/).
 With this tool, we will be able to inspect the game memory and use the disassembler to read the assembly code.

 <h2>Finding player pointer</h2>
 For the first step, we will try to find the health of our player.
 After scanning some values, we get 2 different value.
-One of them is for the value displayed and the other one is the actual health
+One of them is for the value displayed and the other one is the actual health.

 <p align="center" width="100%">
     <img width="" src="./img/2healthAdressFound.png">